VMBlakelock/bouquetnblooms/README.md

    - Pep8 Compliance

 Below shows some tests undertaken during development and issues, bugs and validation errors found.
 Also how if possible the issues were rectified.
-Some issues and errors where not rectified, due to either lack of developer knowledge or due to time constraints for additional study of documentation and/or more testing.
+Some issues and errors were not rectified, due to either lack of developer knowledge or due to time constraints for additional study of documentation and/or more testing.

 #### Test 1

 The site was developed using Django.
 During creation various tests were used to ensure the site was built correctly.
 - All Auth
-    All Auth email account autentication was tested by using the word 'success' temporarily placed in the settings.py file.
+    All Auth email account authentication was tested by using the word 'success' temporarily placed in the settings.py file.
     The code **LOGIN_REDIRECT_URL = '/success'** was used.

     Open project using **python3 manage.py runserver**
     This shows a 404 page not found error
-    In brower type **/accounts/login** to the end of the gitpod url navigate to the email of a superuser we created previously
+    In browser type **/accounts/login** to the end of the gitpod url navigate to the email of a superuser we created previously
     Enter superuser credentials, sign in - this returns a page asking for email verification This confirms 'allauth' is working as emails are required to be confirmed in order to log in